-Using innovation, technology and new ways of working to improve value for money and efficiency in Council services
+Using innovation, technology and new ways of working to improve

 Values for our residents

 - We will strive to be the best Council. - We will deliver quality and value for money services. - We will help the vulnerable members of our community. - We will be open and accountable. - We will deliver improvements and enable change across the borough.